 });

-Running frida -U --no-pause -f com.github.ryjen.jokeapp -l share.js
+Running frida -U --no-pause -f com.github.ryjen.jokeapp -l share.js and sharing a

 original joke content as expected.